lkn94/OpenHabEchoBinding/README.md

 # Amazon Echo Control Binding

-This binding can control Amazon Echo devices (Alexa).
+This binding can control Amazon Echo devices (Alexa) and their smart bulbs.

 It provides features to control and view the current state of echo devices: